SHARE

 Often mistaken for a gospel artiste, the singer has consistently stated that he refuses to be boxed in.
 According to him, he’s a Christian who makes music, and that could cover any topic—whether it's about God, love, or socio-economic issues.
 His musical style floats around traditional African sounds, Afro-fusion, pop, and R&B, all of which enhance his calm and peaceful persona.
 Lyrically, he delves into themes of spirituality, introspection, nature, and emotional depth, inviting listeners to reflect and connect on a personal level.

 Though the singer began actively gathering his followers in 2022, his 2023 single 'Gratitude' was pivotal in shaping his career.
 In 2024, he’s made even more of an impact with singles like 'LMLY,' 'Love Practitioner,' and 'Be.'
-While his music is not yet mainstream, AOE has strategically leveraged his loyal niche fanbase.
+While his music is not yet mainstream, AEO has strategically leveraged his loyal niche fanbase.
 He headlined a concert in Lagos in December 2023, followed by another headline show in Ibadan in 2024.
 He is currently on tour in the United Kingdom, expanding his reach even further.

 Get updates as they drop via Twitter and Facebook